mauzey1/cmor3_documentation/mydoc/mydoc_cmip6_user_input.md

 * *activity_id*:             "Specify an activity PMIP, GeoMIP"

-* *output*:                  "Output Path where files are written -- must be created by the user."
+* *output*:                  "Root directory where files are written -- must be created by the user."

 * *experiment_id*:           "Correspond to id found in \"_control_vocabulary_file\""